maximilianotaverna/UserScript-styleGoogleSearch/README.md

 * Step 6 - copy and paste the CSS in <a href="https://github.com/maximilianotaverna/clean-search-CSS/blob/master/googlesearch_rule.css">googlesearch_rule.css</a> into the CSS pane & save
 * Step 7 - perform a google search in a new tab <br>

+# Note
+'Product Sans' is under the google product sans license.
+Hence, it is not Open Source, and is strictly not for any use other than in the google logo.
+This is strictly not for commercial use.
+However, there are other free typefaces which resemble Product Sans.
+'Questrial' is used as a free replacement unless you have product sans already installed locally.

 ![](images/before.png)
 ![](images/after.png)